Am I considered vulnerable?

 - people with severe diseases of body systems, such as severe kidney disease (dialysis)

-As a practice we are busy planning how we ensure that when you need to attend the practice for regular care from us, you are not put at risk.
-This will mean making changes to the way we work and organise appointments.
-Please ensure that you follow our advice.
+As a practice we have made changes to the way we deliver our services so that when you need to attend the practice for regular care from us, you are not put at risk.
+This Please ensure that you follow our advice when you attend the practice.